Dyslex7c/erc4626-vault/README.md

 The vault implements standard ERC4626 functionality with added features including configurable entry fees paid to the vault owner and an automatic 10% interest addition on deposits.

 `Vault.sol` - The main vault contract extending ERC4626Fees with deposit, mint, withdraw, and redeem functions.
+Deployed contract address on base sepolia testnet: 0x71DA950db7473A0A811349d8c405A237eB9e22a2

 `VaultToken.sol` - A simple ERC20 token implementation representing the underlying Polar Token (PT).
+Deployed contract address on base sepolia testnet: 0x0BD22B19807fa09Fe508437B288E5023e27BDf2F

 ## Usage